 If you are too broke to fly to Vancouver from Toronto, go by car.

-It took us 3 minutes to decide to go by the road trip and 6 days to reach the destination, Vancouver.
+It took us 3 minutes on dinner table to decide to go by the road trip and 6 days to reach the destination, Vancouver.

 Don’t spend much time planning.
 Just get on that car, make the tank full and take the highway.

 Everything will start falling into right place once you are on your way.

 We weren’t sure about all the places to visit and we weren’t sure about where we will be staying.
 We just went for it and made it possible.

 Canada is beautiful and it wouldn’t disappoint you no matter in which town, city or province you are in.